JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 An element becomes invalid if it has been deleted explicitly or due to external PSI changes.
 Fixed-number children and attributes are meant to stay valid as long as possible, no matter what happens with XML.
-They can become invalid only if they have collection tree ancestor that has been deleted.
+They can become invalid only if they have a collection tree ancestor that has been deleted.

 Newly created DOM elements are always correct and valid, so their `isValid()` methods will return `true`.